Incident Overview

 Lessons Learned

-The Crimson Mars incident was caused by a single but critical failure in helm order execution—a type of human error HOM is specifically designed to detect and prevent.
-With real-time audio validation, rudder monitoring, and AI-supported alerts, Helm Order Monitor adds a proactive safety layer that could have altered the outcome of this incident entirely.
+This grounding was triggered by a single but critical failure in helm order execution—the human error type that HOM is designed to detect and surface.
+With real‑time audio validation, rudder monitoring and plain‑language advisories, HOM adds a proactive safety layer that could have altered the outcome of this incident.